 In the kitchen, a wall of statement tile extends to the new, lofty ceilings.
 “We wanted the kitchen wall to be really dramatic,” says Brown.
 “This was actually a big leap for us—we thought long and hard about it.
 We were worried we would get tired of it, but it turned out amazing and we're really happy we did it.”

-“The ring tile on the fireplace is made from the same material and is one of the same colors in the kitchen wall tile,” the designer shares.
+“The ring tile on the fireplace is made from the same material and is one of the same colours in the kitchen wall tile,” the designer shares.
 “It enables the spaces to relate.”

 In the master bedroom, a custom walnut bed with inset leather tiles and integrated side tables was designed by Brown and Monchamp.

-The master bathroom is separated from the bedroom in a similar manner as the living room, dining room, and kitchen, to emphasize the size of the space.
+The master bathroom is separated from the bedroom in a similar manner as the living room, dining room, and kitchen, to emphasise the size of the space.

 “Because of the weather in L.A., we leave the large glass doors open most of the year,” says Brown.
 “It’s a January evening and they are open now.
 It’s quite wonderful having the yard as an extension of the house and the view of the hills as an extension of our backyard.”